Why Darwin Matters: Notes

+This section of the book has very detailed notes that are referred to in the various chapters.

+Selected bibliography

+This section of the book lists a number of books and also websites, both those that support intelligent design and those which support evolution.

+Acknowledgments

+Index

+This section has a very detailed index to the contents of the book.
+The e-book edition does not include the index since its contents can be searched directly.

+Reception

 Christopher Hitchens commented on the book, "With his forensic and polemical skill, he could have left them for dead: instead he generously urges them to stop wasting their time (and ours) and do some real work."

 Steven Pinker wrote it is "A readable and well-researched book on what is perhaps the most vital scientific topic of our age.
 Anyone who has been snowed into thinking that there is a real scientific controversy over evolution by natural selection will be enlightened by Why Darwin Matters, which is both genial and intellectually uncompromising."

 Robert Lee Hotz, for the Los Angeles Times explained "None writes so fiercely in defense of evolution as Shermer...
 With the sustained indignation of a former creationist, Shermer is savage about the shortcomings of intelligent design and eloquent about the spirituality of science.
 In Why Darwin Matters, he has assembled an invaluable primer for anyone caught up in an argument with a well-intentioned intelligent design advocate."

+Norman Levitt states that the book "gets high marks for its amiable style, its readability, and the unmistakable moral passion of the author.
+It is impressive in the wide range of issues and questions it addresses."
+Levitt does however indicate that he thinks the book could have benefitted from being a bit more comprehensive in some areas.